ArduPilot/ardupilot_wiki/common/source/docs/common-cuav-neo-v2-pro.rst

 NEO V2 Pro GPS
 ==============

 NEO V2 pro is DroneCAN standard GPS developed by CUAV.
-It integrates industrial-grade compass, barometer, flight controller status light, buzzer, and safety switch all in one package.
+It integrates industrial-grade compass, barometer, autopilot status light, buzzer, and safety switch all in one package.
 It has the characteristics of high safety and strong interference resistance.

 .. image:: ../../../images/cuav-neo-v2-pro/neo-v2-pro.png
 	:target: ../_images/neo-v2-pro.png